jparraporcar/crypto-dashboard-backend/README.md

 The `crypto-dashboard-backend` provides five endpoints:

-1. `/priceVolumeData`: Retrieves OHLC data of the total amount of all the tokens requested for the current candlestick.
+1. `/priceVolumeData`: Retrieves OHLC data of the total amount of all the tokens requested for the current timeframe.
-2. `/priceVolumeDataWindow`: Retrieves OHLC data of all the tokens requested for the historical period with the defined window size.
+2. `/priceVolumeDataWindow`: Retrieves OHLC data of all the tokens requested for the defined window size.
 3. `/registerUser`: Used for user registration.
 4. `/loginUser`: Used for user login.
-5. `/allSpotTickerNames`: Retrieves the list of all tradable tokens at the moment of the request.
+5. `/allSpotTickerNames`: Retrieves the list of all tradable tokens in Binance Spot Market at the moment of the request.

 ## Architecture

-This architecture is designed around the Serverless framework, using AWS Lambda functions for computation, Amazon API Gateway for HTTP request handling, and AWS CloudWatch for logging.
+The deployed architecture is designed around the Serverless framework, using AWS Lambda functions for computation, Amazon API Gateway for HTTP request handling, and AWS CloudWatch for logging.

 ![Infrastructure Diagram](./screenshots/diagram.jpg)

 ## Technologies

-The `crypto-dashboard-backend` utilizes various technologies and packages for its implementation:
+The `crypto-dashboard-backend` utilizes the following technologies and packages for its implementation:

 1. **Node.js** - An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser.
 2. **TypeScript** - An open-source language that builds on JavaScript by adding static type definitions.